ReviewMyContract.aiReview My Contract

 The Hague Principles on Choice of Law in International Commercial Contracts (2015).
 The Hague Conference on Private International Law published its Principles on Choice of Law in 2015 — a soft-law instrument (not a binding treaty) that courts and arbitrators in many countries use as guidance when no treaty framework applies.
 The Hague Principles broadly endorse party autonomy in choice of law and permit selection of non-state rules (such as UNIDROIT Principles or lex mercatoria) as governing law, something U.S. courts have traditionally been reluctant to accept.
 If your contract designates UNIDROIT Principles or other transnational rules as governing law, verify that the forum (court or arbitral seat) recognizes this choice — U.S. courts generally do not enforce non-state law as the sole governing framework.

 Arbitral Seats and Governing Law.
 In international commercial arbitration, the arbitral seat determines which country's procedural law governs the arbitration itself (not the merits).
 London (LCIA or ICC), Geneva (ICC), Paris (ICC), Singapore (SIAC), and Hong Kong (HKIAC) are the most common neutral seats.
 The governing law of the contract is separate from the law of the seat — the clause above illustrates this cleanly: English and Welsh law governs the substance of the contract, but the "seat" of the arbitration (also London) determines English arbitration law governs the arbitration procedure under the Arbitration Act 1996.
-New York Convention membership (156 countries) means arbitral awards from major arbitral seats are enforceable worldwide, which is a significant practical advantage over court judgments in international disputes.
+New York Convention membership (156 countries) means arbitral awards from major arbitral seats are enforceable worldwide.

 Practical Advice for U.S. Small Businesses.
 If you regularly contract with foreign parties: (1) always include a governing law clause — international conflict-of-laws uncertainty is even more expensive than domestic uncertainty; (2) explicitly opt out of the CISG for goods contracts; (3) choose a neutral forum for disputes (ICC arbitration in London or Singapore is widely acceptable to both U.S. and international counterparties); (4) for European counterparties, be aware that the EU's Rome I Regulation may override your choice of law if it conflicts with EU mandatory consumer or worker protection laws.